joelvaneenwyk/huginn-wiki/Concurrent-Jobs---Workers---Agents.md

 ## Scripts/MISC

-I've created a bash script as I'm too lazy to do this manually, according to the current amount of CPU's.
+@K1773R: I created a bash script as I'm too lazy to do this manually, according to the current amount of CPU's.
 Just a simple script for use in /etc/rc.local which runs huginn inside screen and as another user.

     #!/bin/bash
     cd /home/k1773r/git/huginn